Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: Methodologies for Mental Disorder Detection across Clinical Categories

-Traditional machine learning algorithms, such as SVM\cite{hearst1998support}, ANN\cite{abiodun2018state}, and XGBoost\cite{chen2016xgboost}, mostly rely on hand-extracted features, such as sentiment markers in tweets, posting frequency, and emoticon usage.
-While these features are effective, they have limitations.
-For instance, the performance of models like SVM and ANN often depends on the quality of feature engineering and may fail to capture deeper linguistic dependencies and sentiment changes.
-The detailed information is provided in Table \ref{tab:summary2}.
+While these methods are effective, they have limitations.
+For instance, the performance of machine learning models like SVM and ANN often depends on the quality of feature engineering and may fail to capture deeper linguistic dependencies and sentiment changes.

-In contrast, pre-trained models (e.g., BERT) can effectively capture linguistic contextual information by self-supervised learning on large amounts of textual data, which is crucial for sentiment analysis and pattern recognition of social media texts.
-BERT is able to understand complex syntactic and semantic structures in text without explicit annotation, providing support for the detection of mental health problems such as schizophrenia.
-LLMs have strong reasoning ability and can give more accurate diagnostic explanations based on some of the user's symptoms for clinicians' reference.
-In addition, LLM can be further adapted to specific domains through fine-tuning, providing greater accuracy and reliability.